Non-hyperbolicity of holomorphic symplectic varieties

 Let us now come to \emph{singular} holomorphic symplectic varieties.

-\begin{definition} A \emph{primitive symplectic variety} is a normal compact Kähler variety $X$ with rational singularities such that $H^1(X,\sO_X)=0$ and $H^0(X,\Omega_X^{[2]})=\C\sigma$ for a holomorphic symplectic\footnote{A reflexive $2$-form is called \emph{symplectic} if its restriction to the regular part is.} form $\sigma$.
+\begin{definition} A \emph{primitive symplectic variety} is a normal compact K\"ahler variety $X$ with rational singularities such that $H^1(X,\sO_X)=0$ and $H^0(X,\Omega_X^{[2]})=\C\sigma$ for a holomorphic symplectic\footnote{A reflexive $2$-form is called \emph{symplectic} if its restriction to the regular part is.} form $\sigma$.